Compurgation: Abolition

 As the kings consolidated their power, suppressing violence and increasing the authority of the courts, the wager of law lost some of its ancient power and became a nuisance to litigants, who suspected that it frequently opened the door to false swearing.
 Different forms of action developed that did not permit the wager of law as a defense, and plaintiffs used them as much as possible.
 The procedure of wager of law had long since been obsolete when it was abolished during the reign of Henry IV (1399–1413).

-The taking of oaths was an eminently unsatisfactory way of arriving at the merits of a claim, and it is therefore not surprising to find that the policy of the law was in favour of its restriction rather than of its extension.
+The taking of oaths was an eminently unsatisfactory way of arriving at the merits of a claim, and it is therefore the policy of the law was in favour of its restriction rather than of its extension.
 Thus it was not permitted where the defendant was not a person of good character, where the king sued, where the defendant was the executor or administrator of the person alleged to have owed the debt, or in any form of action other than those named, even though the cause of action were the same.

-The Lateran Council of 1215 effectively abolished trial by ordeal in Catholic countries (which England was at the time) by forbidding priests from taking part, thus robbing it of its legitimacy.
+The Lateran Council of 1215 effectively abolished trial by ordeal in Catholic countries (which England was at the time) by forbidding priests from taking part, thus eliminating its legitimacy.
 Trial by battle was abolished in 1819 and wager of law was abolished in 1833, although both had fallen into disuse before their formal abolition.

 Wager of law was used as late as 1829, when the Rev. Fearon Jenkinson of Gnosall, Staffordshire used it against a Stafford ironmonger who claimed he was owed money by him.
 Jenkinson and his compurgators did not appear on the date.

 Wager of law survived to recent centuries and in many jurisdictions it has been abolished by statute.
-It was abolished in New South Wales in 1841 by the Advancement of Justice Act 1841 (both Victoria and Queensland were still part of New South Wales at this time).
+It was abolished in New South Wales, Australia in 1841 by the Advancement of Justice Act 1841 (both Victoria, Australia and Queensland were still part of New South Wales at this time).
 This was re-enacted after separation of Queensland from New South Wales in the Queensland Common Law Practice Act 1867, but was strictly unnecessary, given its earlier abolition in 1841 which makes direct reference to the abolition of wager of law.

 No wager of law was allowed in assumpsit, even though the cause of action were a simple debt.
 This led to the general adoption of assumpsit – proceeding originally upon a fictitious averment of a promise by the defendant – as a means of recovering debts.
 Where a penalty was created by statute, it became a common form to insert a proviso that no wager of law was to be allowed in an action for the penalty.
 Wager of law was finally abolished in 1833 (3 & 4 William IV. c.
 42).